 Over the past 20 years, the wine industry in Oregon has evolved rapidly.
-Large production tasting rooms like Domaine Serene and Willamette Valley Vineyards have become nationally recognized brands, and for good reason, but that doesn't mean there aren't still amazing small producers doing incredible things.
+Large production tasting rooms like King Estate and Willamette Valley Vineyards have become nationally recognized brands, and for good reason, but that doesn't mean there aren't still amazing small producers doing incredible things.

 Tasting wine at a smaller Oregon winery is often a very different experience from stepping into a larger tasting room.
 Cozy homes, homemade food, great stories, and unfiltered conversations are much easier to come by, and you're often guided by the owner or winemaker themselves.
 There are no scripts, no KPIs, no tasting room associates quietly tallying wine club sign-ups.
-In a lot of ways, it's a breath of fresh air and a reminder of what the industry felt like before TOCK reservations and two-hour curated experiences became the standard.
+In a lot of ways, it's a breath of fresh air and a reminder of what the industry used to feel like.

 We think of boutique as intimate and authentic.
 Typically producing fewer than 15,000 cases per year with a lean, multifaceted team, boutique wineries have a strong identity and can answer the question "why do you make wine?" without hesitating.
 These are not passion projects, and they're not $20 million investments with corporate backers.
 They're small businesses run by people who genuinely love wine.